Guinness Beef Stew

 • Brown in Batches: You may need to brown your beef cubes in batches.
 Overcrowding the pan will cause the meat to steam and get very wet, instead of browning it.

-• Make a Quick Version: You can make a super-quick version of this recipe by using ground beef instead of stewing beef.
+• Make a Quick Version: You can make a faster version of this recipe by using ground beef instead of stewing beef.
 Brown it, breaking it into large chunks, and proceed with the recipe as written, except you’ll only need to simmer until the vegetables are tender, or about 20 minutes.

 close up shot of guinness beef stew in a bowl.